oddbird/oddsite/content/2014/09/23/python-supports-the-ada-initiative.rst

-I want to be able to wholeheartedly celebrate my successes and recommend open-source software communities, but I know that I've been `playing on the easy setting`_: paid more and presumed competent because of my gender, skin color, cultural similarity to those in positions of power, and other attributes that I did nothing to earn.
+I want to be able to wholeheartedly celebrate my successes and recommend open-source software communities, but I know that I've been `playing on the easy setting`_: paid more and presumed competent because of my gender, skin color, cultural similarity to those in positions of power, and `other attributes that I did nothing to earn`_.

 But I know we can change our industry.
 I'm proud to be a part of the Python community when I see it `leading`_ the `way`_ in working towards being